jleeothon/django-inquisition/readme.rst

 Type of lookup
 ~~~~~~~~~~~~~~

-Currently, it is ``icontains`` for ``CharField``s, but it could be plain equality check.
+Currently, it is ``icontains`` for ``CharField`` but it could be plain equality check.
 For number fields, it could be plain equality check.

 To specify the type of lookup, we should use a ``lookup_types`` dictionary as exemplified above.